What is Machine Learning?

-Whether or not you’re excited by the idea that artificial neural networks may one day grow sophisticated enough to replicate human consciousness, there are undeniable practical advantages to machine learning, namely:
+Whether or not you’re excited by the idea of artificial neural networks one day growing sophisticated enough to replicate human consciousness, there are undeniable practical advantages to machine learning, namely:

-- Smart Devices – From wearable devices that track health and fitness goals, to self-driving cars, to "smart cities" with infrastructure that can automatically reduce wasted time and energy, the Internet of Things (IoT) holds great promise, and Machine Learning can help make sense of this significant increase in data.
+- Smart devices – From wearable devices that track health and fitness goals to self-driving cars to "smart cities" with infrastructure that can automatically reduce wasted time and energy, the holds great promise, and machine learning can help make sense of this significant increase in data.

 HPE machine learning solutions

 Server solutions from Hewlett Packard Enterprise are built to help customers realize real-time performance for their AI workloads.
 The HPE Apollo 6000 system is a deep learning platform designed to deliver unprecedented performance and scale in a relatively small footprint.

 Deep learning is a subset of machine learning and has recently demonstrated significantly superior performance to some traditional machine learning approaches.
 Deep learning utilizes a combination of multi-layer artificial neural networks, data- and compute-intensive training, inspired by our latest understanding of human brain behavior.
 This approach has become so effective it’s even begun to surpass human abilities in many areas, such as image and speech recognition and natural language processing.

 Galvanizing manufacturing with artificial intelligence and deep learning

 Discover how manufacturers are blending computer-aided engineering (CAE) and data-driven AI and deep learning technologies to improve operations and support more products, profitably.

 - Drive value in manufacturing with AI and DL